tuannguyen7/pmyn/README.md

        num3 = num1 + num2
        return num3
    }
+   sum = myFunction(2, 5)
+   # sum = 7
    ```
-   Note that function must has a `return` statement at the end even you dont want to return anything.
+   Note that function must have a `return` statement at the end even if you don't want to return anything.
    > **Warning**: function can only access variables inside function body.
 Therefore, refer to outside variable will definitely cause error while running.

 ## Operators